+The Tokyu ad shown at right promotes a product lineup called “Yamato Stationery.”
+Interestingly, the topmost headline in the ad reads “Yamato Be Forever,” which is the first example of it ever appearing in print (in this case, November 1978).
+It would next appear as the title of Yamato 2‘s final episode in April ’79.
 The list of products to the right of the red silhouette is comprehensive and a good terminology primer: can bank, can pen stand, free note, turn note, character memo, loose leaf [paper], color loose leaf, gum eraser, keyholder, holder, enpetsu (pencils), pass case, drawing paper, fancy box, tissue paper bag, present (gift) bag, clear holder, clip, deskmat, file, and tray.
-Many of these items are pictured below…

 Tokyu’s can bank was a simple metal tin with a coin slot; ideal for saving up all the yen you’d need to buy everything else they made.